openstack/releases/PROCESS.rst

 1. Create stable/$series branches for projects after their RC1 is tagged using ``branch_from_yaml.sh``.

+2. After the minimum set of projects used by devstack have been branched, the devstack branch can be created.
+Devstack doesn't push a tag at RC1 it is just branched off of HEAD

+3. After devstack is branched a grenade branch can be created.
+As with devstack it will branch from HEAD instead of a tag.

-2. Update the grenade settings in devstack-gate for the new branch.
+4. Update the grenade settings in devstack-gate for the new branch.
 For example, https://review.openstack.org/362438.

-3. After all cycle-with-milestone projects have their branches created, use ``make_stable_branch.sh`` to create the stable/$series branch for openstack/requirements.
+5. After all cycle-with-milestone projects have their branches created, use ``make_stable_branch.sh`` to create the stable/$series branch for openstack/requirements.
 Then announce that the requirements freeze is lifted from master.